 - Important Note: If you elect to include only some of the hours of a shift in a payroll category, ByteBloc's summary of hours worked may be different from the hours calculated for payroll purposes.
 For example, the normal ByteBloc summary allows you to total Night Hours worked in your night shifts, but does not allow subdivision by specific times as is offered by the 'Handling of hours for shifts that span more than one payroll' setup option.

 We provide bonus pay for hard to fill shifts: A default bonus pay can be defined at the level of a 'shift' or 'Edit hours or assignment'.The bonus pay is added to the hourly based pay computed for providers.
 For shifts that are split, the bonus pay is prorated between the providers who worked the shift.
 The default bonus pay carries over to the corresponding shifts in each new schedule.

 Adjust hours worked for shifts straddling Daylight Savings Time start or end: Automatic adjustments for daylight savings time.
 When this option is enabled, the duration of shifts that straddle daylight savings time is adjusted automatically.
 Such shift are lengthened by one hour for the fall transition and shortened by one hour for the spring transition.

 Include the provider ID in the payroll report: (Optional) This can be used as a unique identifier or you can use an employee id to track.
 To report, enter an external id within the 'Staff' > 'Edit User' > 'Privileges' tab for each provider.

-Withholding: (Optional) We withhold a fixed percentage of gross pay.
+Withholding: (Optional) Withheld pay can be computed as a percentage of gross pay.